Soares-Thiago/test-backend-nodejs/README.md

--The database used was MongoDB, and ORM Mongoose -express
+-The database used was MongoDB, and ORM Mongoose<br>
--typescript
+-express<br>
+-typescript<br><br>

-*instructions*
+*instructions* <br><br>

--First create a database in MongoDB with the name 'anota_ai' for example -Change the connection string in .env
+-First create a database in MongoDB with the name 'anota_ai' for example<br>
+-Change the connection string in ./config/config.js<br>
--Then open the directory in the terminal and run the command 'yarn' -If you don't have yarn intale with 'npm install --global yarn' -After that run the command 'yarn dev' on your terminal and the application will be running
+-Then open the directory in the terminal and run the command 'npm install'<br>
+-After that run the command 'npm run dev' on your terminal and the application will be running<br>